shikashyam/BigDataSystemsCoursework/Assignment5/README.md

 ==============================
 Below are the contributions by the team members to create this App:

-1.Shika – 33.33%
+1.Shika –

-* Python Logic – Search by distances function
+* Python Logic – Extract event narratives and episode narratives, and call NLP APIs for summarization and NER
-* Python logic – Caching mechanism
+* GCP BigQuery - Extract Logs from logging table and preprocess data for the Dashboard
+* Live Data Studio Dashboard with important metrics related to WebApp
+* Summarization NLP model - Create, build, test, deploy, integrate
+* NER NLP model - Build, test, deploy, integrate
 * GCP hosting and debugging of API
-* Airflow workflows

-2. Sai – 33.33%
+2. Sai –

-* FastAPI
+* Streamlit Frontend updates
-* JWT Authentication
+* GCP Cloud function to extract logs from logger to Bigquery in realtime
+* BigQuery to store User access limits and User logs
-* Postman testing
+* BigQuery debugging
-* Streamlit
+* Integration Testing

-3.Saketh – 33.33%
+3.Saketh –

-* Airflow setup
-* Hosting airflow on GCP
+* NER Models research
 * Documentation
+* Readme
-* Testing
+* Architecture Diagram

 Attestation
 ==============================